What Are Dekton And Neolith Worktops? – A Handy Guide

-Probably its most sought after property is its ability to withstand very high temperatures without scorching, burning or cracking.
-Hot pans can be placed directly on the surface with no concern of damage.
+Probably its most sought-after property is its ability to withstand very high temperatures without scorching, burning or cracking.
+Hot pans can be placed directly on the surface with no concern for damage.

 While natural stone surfaces such as granite can show wear over time and may require some care and maintenance such as resealing, Dekton’s finish will last a lifetime and never needs to be resurfaced or refinished.

 - Colour stability – slabs will match

 For a fun demo video of how tough Dekton really is, watch below: